 “A voluntary action is something a person can do when asked.”

-I’m not sure Dennett likes it, but it’s a hell of a lot better than some of the bullshit I’ve read and heard recently in a conference.
+I’m not sure Dennett likes it, but it’s a hell of a lot better than some of the BS I’ve heard recently in a conference and read.